Google to acquire Frommer's travel guidebooks

 In recent years, Google has not hesitated to offer top dollar for other properties that it believed could strengthen its local commerce offerings.

 In December 2009, the company unsuccessfully offered more than $500 million to acquire Yelp.
-One year later, in late 2010, Groupon Inc (GRPN.O), the daily deals company, turned down a $600 million offer from Google.
+One year later, in late 2010, Groupon Inc, the daily deals company, turned down a $600 million offer from Google.

 EUROPE ON $5 A DAY